 Our goal is not to explain why expressives display this behavior (it could be that they should be analyzed along the lines of Potts 2005, or that they are a non-standard variety of presupposition triggers).
-Rather, we will note that several pro-speech gestures display the same offensive behavior, as is shown in (39)-(40).8 a.
-ELONGATED-EYES. => the speaker is prejudiced against Asian people b.
-EFFEMINATE-HAND. => the speaker is prejudiced against gay people c.
-HANDICAPPED-HAND. => the speaker is prejudiced against people with disabilities a.
+Rather, we will note that several pro-speech gestures display the same offensive behavior, as is shown in (41)-(42).

+- (41) I won't hire a

+- a.
+ELONGATED-EYES.

+- => the speaker is prejudiced against Asian people

+- b.
+EFFEMINATE-HAND.

+- => the speaker is prejudiced against gay people

+- c.
+HANDICAPPED-HAND.

+- => the speaker is prejudiced against people with disabilities

+- (42) Will you hire a

+- a.
 ELONGATED-EYES?

+- => the speaker is prejudiced against Asian people

+- b.
+EFFEMINATE-HAND?

+- => the speaker is prejudiced against gay people

+- c.
+HANDICAPPED-HAND.

+- => the speaker is prejudiced against people with disabilities